Meet Your Forest: Camp Hale’s return to glory through restoration

 Camp Hale was set up at the Eagle River headwaters in 1942, during World War II.
 More than 240,000 acres were transformed into a winter and mountain warfare training camp, which housed 17,000 troops.
 Camp Hale’s elevation of 9,200 feet was chosen because the natural setting included large, flat wetland meadows encircled by steep slopes suitable for training in skiing, rock climbing and winter survival skills.
 This terrain mimicked much of the European landscape soldiers would end up fighting in during their deployment.

-When the Army created Camp Hale, the wetland meadows were drained, a sewage system was installed, millions of cubic yards of fill were imported and the East Fork and South Fork of the Eagle River headwaters were channeled into a 3-mile-long concrete ditch system that exists today in the valley floor.
+When the Army created Camp Hale, the wetland meadows were drained, a sewage system was installed, millions of cubic yards of fill were imported and the East and South Forks of the Eagle River headwaters were channeled into a three-mile-long concrete ditch system that exists today in the valley floor.

 The 10th Mountain Division, 38th Regimental Combat Team, 99th Infantry Battalion and soldiers from Fort Carson were trained at Camp Hale from 1942 to 1965.
 The Army also held nearly 400 prisoners from Hitler’s expeditionary Afrika Korps there during World War II.